 I'd like feedback on this if possible - e-mail me at via my Contact Page with details.

 - Large or multiple files.

-Some of my webpages contain 10 or 12 images, which unfortunately may take a minute or two to download when using a slow dial-up connection to the Internet.
-I try to strike a balance between having images of acceptible quality and images which download in a reasonable time.
-I've designed the pages so that text supporting the images will usually download quickly, so you at least have something to read while the images continue to download.
+Some of my webpages contain 10 or 12 images, which unfortunately may take a minute or two to download when using a slow connection to the Internet.
+I try to strike a balance between having images of acceptable quality and images which download in a reasonable time.
+I've designed the pages so that text supporting the images will usually download quickly, so you at least have something to read while the images download.

 - Low data transfer rate.

-Slow downloading can be caused by congested Internet traffic (try again later), and/or by limitations in your modem or dial-up phone link.
+Slow downloading can be caused by congested Internet traffic (try again later), and/or by limitations in your internet connection.